Hello there!

 4. 2014 — 2018

-I did my bachelor's thesis with Thorsten GlĂĽsenkamp and Gisela Anton at ECAP, simulating novel particle detector geometries for the planned Gen2 expansion of the IceCube neutrino telescope at the South Pole.
+I did my bachelor's thesis with Thorsten Glüsenkamp and Gisela Anton at ECAP, using unsupervised machine learning to explore novel particle detector geometries for the planned Gen2 expansion of the IceCube neutrino telescope at the South Pole.

 My research focuses on lattice quantum chromodynamics (lattice QCD) — a first-principles approach to the theory of the strong interaction.
 Discretizing spacetime turns an otherwise intractable problem into one you can attack with numerical simulations, high-performance computing, and a lot of statistics.